appyd-fr/home/Cypher.md

 Reduce the cost for wearing armor.
 This option lowers the Speed cost for wearing armor by 1.
 +2 to your recovery rolls.
 +1 type-based ability from your tier or a lower tier

+Abilities : actions or enabler (constant or part of another action)